Alicia Schrikker

 World History - a Genealogy: Private Conversations with World Historians

 Alicia Schrikker is Professor of the History of the Netherlands in the World and Director of Research at the Leiden University Institute for History.
-She is interested in society–state interaction in colonial contexts in Asia in the eighteenth and nineteenth centuries.
-She supervises BA, MA and PhD research in the fields of socio‑legal history, the history of disasters, and colonial mentality.
-Her regions of expertise are Sri Lanka and Indonesia, and to some extent South Africa and India.
+She is an expert in the history and legacy of Dutch colonialism.
+She supervises BA, MA and PhD research in the fields of socio‑legal history, colonial politics and heritage across the 18th-20th century.
+Her regions of expertise are Sri Lanka, Indonesia and The Netherlands, while she also published more broadly on the Indian Ocean and Dutch colonial worlds.

-In 2018 she started her VIDI project (NWO) ‘Institutional Memory in the Making of Colonial Culture: History, Experience and Ideas in Dutch Colonialism in Asia, 1700–1870’.
-This project is, in essence, a critical analysis of colonial mentality within colonial officialdom in Asia.
+‘Institutional Memory in the Making of Colonial Culture: History, Experience and Ideas in Dutch Colonialism in Asia, 1700–1870’ (NWO VIDI, 2018-2025) This project is, in essence, a critical analysis of colonial mentality within colonial officialdom in Asia.
+Researchers involved: Philip Post, Alexander van der Meer and Sanne Ravensbergen.
+Project results, among others: Nederlands kolonialisme van archief tot geschiedschrijving.
+Een gids voor onderzoekers. - Universiteit Leiden

 From 2006 to 2016 she served as managing editor and editor‑in‑chief of the journal Itinerario.
-She is expert reviewer on colonial history for Geschiedenis Magazine; editor of the book series Dutch Sources on South Asia (Manohar Press, New Delhi); and editor of the fully open‑access journal BMGN / Low Countries Historical Review.
+She was expert reviewer on colonial history for Geschiedenis Magazine; editor of the book series Dutch Sources on South Asia (Manohar Press, New Delhi); and from 2016-2021 editor of the fully open‑access journal BMGN / Low Countries Historical Review.

 Alicia Schrikker about her research (2018)